whalestackhq/php-sdk/README.md

 This SDK implements the REST API documented at https://www.coinqvest.com/en/api-docs

-For SDKs in different languages, see https://www.coinqvest.com/en/api-docs#sdks
+For SDKs in different programming languages, see https://www.coinqvest.com/en/api-docs#sdks

 Read our Merchant API [development guide](https://www.coinqvest.com/en/blog/guide-mastering-cryptocurrency-checkouts-with-coinqvest-merchant-apis-321ac139ce15) and the examples below to help you get started.